Guiliang/DRL-ice-hockey/README.md

 The origin works uses a private play-by-play dataset from [Sportlogiq](http://sportlogiq.com/en/).

 ***About the input:***
 If you want to run the network, please prepare your won sequential dataset, please organize the data according to network input in the format of Numpy.
+As it's shown in ```td_three_prediction_lstm.py```, the neural network requires three input files:

+* reward
+* state_input (conrtains both state features and one hot represetation of action)
+* state_trace_length

-As it's shown in ```td_three_prediction_lstm.py```, the neural network require three input: reward, state_input (conrtain both state features and one hot represetation of action) and state_trace_length, they must has the same length L (number of events in a game).
-We have trace length equals to 10, so reward is an L\*10 array, state_input is an L\*10\*feature_number array and state_trace_length is an one demensional vector that tells the length of plays in a game.
+Each input file must has the same number of rows _R_ (corresponding to number of events in a game).
+In our paper, we have trace length equals to 10, so reward is an L\*10 array, state_input is an L\*10\*feature_number array and state_trace_length is an one demensional vector that tells the length of plays in a game.

 ***Package required:***
 1. Numpy